Smart home design

 Designing your smart home

 When you start with the design of your smart home you only really need to think about which protocol you are going to build on.
-Besides WiFi, which is mainly used for the bigger devices like the thermostat and smart hub, you will have to choose between ZigBee and Z-wave.
+Besides WiFi, which is mainly used for bigger devices like the thermostat and smart hub, you will have to choose between ZigBee and Z-wave.

 A WiFi network has a star topology, which simply means that every device connects to one central device (the access point).
 The WiFi signal is strong and can transport a lot of data.
 For smart devices you want to use as little energy as possible, the devices are small, so the battery is too.
 Besides that, you don’t have much room for a decent antenna.

 Zigbee and Z-Wave are using a mesh-topology, this means that every device can connect to another, extending your network through your house and even garden.
+This way your network can extend further throughout your house and is more reliable.

 Zigbee vs Z Wave